Safe Communication Around Intimacy: How Do You Talk About Closeness Without Creating More Distance?

 Intimacy may start feeling:

-• pressured instead of natural
+- pressured instead of comfortable

 • heavy instead of warm